 - Are Electric Fireplaces Safe For Pets? – Here we will answer the important question that likely brought you to this post: are electric fireplaces safe for pets?

-- What Are Some Other Benefits That Electric Fireplaces Tend To Have? – It’s not only about safety for your pets.
+- What Are Some Other Benefits That Electric Fireplaces Have? – It’s not only about safety for your pets.
 There are countless other ways that getting an electric fireplace is a good decision.

 - Does It Matter What Brand Of Electric Fireplace I Get? – Whether it is for safety, quality, or something else, here we will highlight some of the different brands of electric fireplaces that you might be considering.

-An electric fireplace can be an excellent heat source and is easily comparable to the heat output of a fireplace that uses a real fire.
-Of course, there are different kinds of electric fireplaces, and it is important to understand these different types if you are someone who cares about fireplace safety.
+An electric fireplace can be an excellent heat source and is easily comparable to the heat output of a traditional fireplace.
+Of course, there are different types of electric fireplaces.
+It is important to understand these different types if you are someone who cares about fireplace safety.
 The four kinds of electrical fireplaces are:

 - Wall Mounted Electric Fireplace – Are you interested in getting a fireplace that hangs on the wall or is recessed within it?
 That is when you would choose one of these kinds of fireplaces.
-You mount one of these securely with wall mounting brackets and insert the plug into a regular 120 volt electrical outlet that is nearby.
+You mount one of these securely with wall mounting brackets and insert the plug into a regular 120 volt electrical outlet nearby.
 Of course, they can be in danger of falling if you don’t secure it to the wall properly.
 For a little extra safety and a modern look, you can install these partially or fully into your home’s drywall as long as their is space between two studs.

 There are a myriad different ways that electric fireplaces create visual effects of flames.
 Some can be very tacky and cheap-looking.
 Other kinds with high end technology like moving flame holograms, can look exactly like the real thing.